legacysurvey/legacysurvey/pages/dr4/description.rst

 DR4 also includes DECam data from a range of non-DECaLS surveys, including observations that were conducted from September 2012 to ??
 20??.

-In total, the DECaLS data covers a disjoint footprint with about ??00 deg\ |sup2| in :math:`g`-band, ??00 deg\ |sup2| in :math:`r`-band and ??00 deg\ |sup2|
+In total, the DECaLS imaging included in this release covers a disjoint footprint with about ??00 deg\ |sup2| in :math:`g`-band, ??00 deg\ |sup2| in :math:`r`-band and ??00 deg\ |sup2|
 in :math:`z`-band, of which ??00 deg\ |sup2| has been observed in all three optical filters.
-The BASS data covers about ??00 deg\ |sup2| in :math:`g`-band, ??00 deg\ |sup2| and ??00 deg\ |sup2|
+The BASS imaging covers about ??00 deg\ |sup2| in :math:`g`-band, ??00 deg\ |sup2| and ??00 deg\ |sup2|
 in :math:`r`-band.
-The MzLS data covers about 3000 deg\ |sup2| in :math:`z`-band.
+The MzLS imaging covers about 3000 deg\ |sup2| in :math:`z`-band.

 Across all of the Legacy Surveys, there are approximately ?? million unique sources in DR4 spread over ??,?? bricks.